reframejs/reframe/docs/usage-manual.template.md

 </html>
 ~~~

-The page doesn't load any JavaScript and the DOM is static as there isn't any JavaScript to manipulate the DOM.
+The page doesn't load any JavaScript.
+The DOM is static as there isn't any JavaScript to manipulate the DOM.
 We say that the page is *DOM-static*.
-You can also create pages with dynamic React components and we will see in a bit how.
+You can also create pages with dynamic React components and we will see later how.

 Also note that our page is "HTML-dynamic" and we will now discuss what this means.